ForcefulBlow/qemu-gvt-g-script/README.md

 There is a catch tho.
 This shit isnt exactly stable and im not responsible for any accidental data damage:D

 Cheers

+P.S.
+It might not work on your distribution/machine, but I use opensuse tumbleweed, and i will keep updating this script if it would get broken